ericw9079/PuzzleDeck/words/README.md

 - 14 letter words: 14.txt
 - 15 letter words: 15.txt

-## For Everyone else
+## For Everyone else:

-Well aren't you sly.
+Well, aren't you sly.
 The integrity of the puzzles greatly depends on the secrecy of the word lists.
 They aren't available here to prevent people like you from cheating.